 The accompanying consolidated financial statements have been prepared assuming that we will continue as a going concern.
-As of December 31, 2021, our short-term bank loans and other debt, and current portion of long-term bank loans and other debt amounted to US\$1,566.3 million while our cash and cash equivalents amounted to US\$426 million.
-As announced in the Form 6-K press release dated July 19, 2022, we did not made payments in full for June 2022 Senior Secured Notes at maturity on June 29, 2022 with an outstanding amount of RMB545.5 million.
-We have pending litigations in the PRC and the contingent compensation is subject to the court verdicts with estimated amount of US\$37.4 million.
-We anticipate that the market conditions in the real estate sector will remain under pressure in 2022, and therefore, in the absence of a sharp recovery in the market and the availability of various financing options, we remain cautious about our liquidity in the near term.
-The above events or conditions indicate the existence of material uncertainty and cast substantial doubt on our ability to continue as a going concern.
+As of December 31, 2022, our short-term bank loans and other debt, and current portion of long-term bank loans and other debt amounted to US\$1,734.7 million.
+As announced in the Form 6-K press release dated July 19, 2022, we did not make payments in full for senior notes of RMB545.3 million ("defaulted senior notes") issued on July 3 and August 6, 2020 with a maturity date on June 29, 2022.
+The Default also triggered cross-default of other senior notes issued by the Group with carrying amount of US\$641.7 million.